Skip to contents

 "lms"

-latent model structural equations (not passed to lavaan).
+latent moderated structural equations (not passed to lavaan).

 "qml"

-quasi maximum likelihood estimation of latent model structural equations (not passed to lavaan).
+quasi maximum likelihood estimation (not passed to lavaan).

 verbose